web-auth/doc/pure-php/advanced-behaviours/authenticator-algorithms.md

 # Authenticator Algorithms

-The Webauthn data verification is based on cryptographic signatures and thus you need to provide cryptographic algorithms to perform those checks.
+The WebAuthn data verification is based on cryptographic signatures and thus you need to provide cryptographic algorithms to perform those checks.

 The following algorithms are required in most situations: